massalabs/station-massa-wallet/README.md

 ### Postman collection

-You will find a postman collection in the `/api` directory.

-Before testing this API, you must initialize the `baseURL` variable to <127.0.0.1:8080>.
+You can import the swagger file `api/walletApi-V0.yml` into Postman to test the API.